mikkorautiainen/fasttext-decrapifier/README.md

 &nbsp;
 ## Database initialization
-The database connection setting are hardcoded in ft_dbconnect.py file as below:
+The database connection parameters are specified in [config.json](config.json):
 ```
-DB = {
+  "DATABASE": {
-    'DB': 'decrapper',
-    'TABLE': 'garbwords',
-    'USER': 'root',
-    'PASSWORD': '',
-    'HOST': 'localhost',
-    'PORT': '3306'
+    "dbname":  "decrapper",
+    "table": "garbwords",
+    "user":  "root",
+    "password": "",
+    "host": "localhost",
+    "port": "3306"
   }
 ```
-It is best to change the USER and the PASSWORD to your MySQL setting for the decrapifier to connect to your MySQL instance.\
-Once you are done changing the user and the password, please run the "init" action to build the database and the table for the decrapifier.
+Once you are done changing the user and the password, please run the "init" action to create the database and table.
 ```
 python decrapper.py --action init
 ```